Master of Laws, Monash University

 To read Jacky Campbell’s articles and papers click here.

-In 2019, Jacky was recognised as a leading family lawyer in Melbourne by Doyle’s Guide to the Australian Legal Market as well as one of Melbourne’s leading family lawyers in High-value and Complex Property matters, and a recommended lawyer in parenting matters.
+In 2020, Jacky was recognised as a leading family lawyer in Melbourne by Doyle’s Guide to the Australian Legal Market as well as one of Melbourne’s leading family lawyers in High-value and Complex Property matters, and a recommended lawyer in parenting matters.
+Jacky was also a recommended lawyer in the Doyle’s leading family and divorce lawyers in Australia.
 Jacky writes extensively on complex aspects of family law and her up-to-date knowledge means that she is able to provide accurate information about the law.
 She combines this with offering strategic advice to clients and guidance as to the best approach to take in their particular circumstances.

 Jacky wrote her Masters thesis on the relationship of bankruptcy and family law.
 She continues to have a special interest in matters involving bankruptcy, insolvency, liquidation and receivership.

 Jacky received the Law Institute of Victoria Rogers Legal Writing Award 2004—for the article “Splitting the Super…and Selling the Home”.
 She is experienced with complex superannuation interests such as defined benefit funds and self managed superannuation funds.

 Jacky is the consultant editor of Wolters Kluwer/CCH Australian Family Law and Practice and contributing author to Wolters Kluwer/CCH Australian Family Law and Practice to the Property, Spousal Maintenance, Financial Agreements, Maintenance Agreements, Procedure and Precedents tabs.
 She writes several chapters of the Wolters/Kluwer CCH Australian Master Family Law Guide, and is the author of the family law chapters in the Thomson-Reuters Australian Financial Planning Handbook and in the CCH Australian Master Superannuation Guide.